n-osborne/logic-in-agda/src/NNF.lagda.md

 ```

-These two fields are enough to define a sentence in NNF.
+These three fields are enough to define a sentence in NNF.
 We then add
 some other functions.

   - a function `next` that, given a vertex, computes the list of its